Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Add color to fashion illustrations:

-combine colored pencils, markers, gouache, or digital elements.
+- Mixed media combine colored pencils, markers, gouache, or digital elements.

 Technical drawing vs. Fashion illustration